Uncertainty Quantification for Linear Hyperbolic Equations with Stochastic Process or Random Field Coefficients: Introduction

-In order to approximate the moments of equations of type~\eqref{eq:general_stochhyp} numerically, methods are either based on the Monte Carlo approach or use a stochastic Galerkin or polynomial chaos approach (see~\cite{JSK02, GX08, TZ10} and references therein).
-In the latter approach not all random coefficients can be easily approximated this way.
+In order to approximate the moments of equations of type~\eqref{eq:general_stochhyp} numerically, methods are either based on a Monte Carlo approach or use a stochastic Galerkin or, more general, a polynomial chaos approach (see~\cite{JSK02, GX08, TZ10} and references therein).
+The latter approach is not suitable for any distribution.
 So far this approach is limited to uniform or Gaussian distributed fields or processes.
-A Monte Carlo method, on the other hand can also be used when dealing with jump processes or L\'evy random fields.
-This comes of course with the price of the lower convergence rate of the Monte Carlo method.
-We point out that a more efficient multilevel Monte Carlo approximation could be used in this article, but we refrain from doing so, since we wish to focus on the numerical approximation in the temporal and spatial domain and the approximation of the coefficient.
-For a result on the convergence and computational complexity of the multilevel Monte Carlo approximation for general Hilbert-space-valued random variables see~\cite{BL12}.
+A Monte Carlo method, on the other hand may also be used when dealing with jump processes or L\'evy random fields.
+This comes, however, to the price of a lower convergence rate of the Monte Carlo method.
+We point out that a more efficient multilevel Monte Carlo approximation could be used in this article, but we refrain from doing so, since we wish to focus on the numerical approximation in the temporal and spatial domain as well as the approximation of the coefficient.
+For a result on the convergence and computational complexity of the multilevel Monte Carlo approximation for general Hilbert-space-valued random variables we refer to~\cite{BL12}.
 For a multilevel Monte Carlo finite volume method see for instance \cite{MSS}.
 A further advantage of a Monte Carlo method based approximation is that it is non-intrusive, meaning that already implemented numerical solvers can be readily used.
 In addition, it does not depend on the correlation length of the stochastic input, leading to a large number of Karhunen--Lo\`eve terms for weakly correlated fields.

 The article is structured as follows.
 In the first section we examine the linear transport equation with a time dependent coefficient $a = (a(t), t\in[0,T])$ given by the Ornstein--Uhlenbeck process.
 We derive a closed form expression for the moments of the distribution of the solution.
 We thereby extend the result found in~\cite{OL} and~\cite{DC11}.
 Furthermore, we introduce a second order (in space and time) Monte Carlo method to approximate the solution.
 We present simulation results and a convergence study.
 The last section presents the linear transport equation with a space-dependent coefficient $a= (a(x), x\in D)$, assumed to be a Gaussian/L\'evy random field over the domain $D$.
 Here, we also present a second order (in space and time) Monte Carlo method for the approximation of the solutions.
 We show simulations and a self-convergence study.
 Although, in both cases the random transport equation is scalar and linear, we see interesting effects in the moments of the solution that differ from the deterministic variants.
 Furthermore, the numerical methods/discretizations for the approximation of moments of the solution to the equations become non-trivial.